 Superior cleaning: Our experts specialize in hydro-jetting, which uses a high-pressure stream of water.
 It's more effective than commercial drain cleaners, drain snakes, and other drain cleaning methods.
 This method can even wash away hard-to-remove substances like grease or soap.

 If you're not convinced and still think you can maintain the drains yourself consider this:

 - Lift up pop-stoppers in the bathroom sink, remove any debris and throw them away, then rinse the stopper off and put it back in the drain.

-- Remove the drain cover from your shower and use a bent wire or hair catching brush to clear out debris that have accumulated there.
+- Remove the drain cover from your shower and use a bent wire or hair catching brush to clear out debris that has accumulated there.

 - Clean your garbage disposal with a sturdy brush or a few cups of ice and some table salt.
 This helps to cut grease and slime off the sides of the disposer.
 Flush it out with cold water followed by half a lemon to deodorize.

 - Use a bacteriological drain cleaner to maintain all drains in your home.
 Use one that is biodegradable and non-corrosive so it won't damage your home's plumbing system and is much safer than chemical drain cleaners.

 Doesn’t calling the professionals sound like a better idea?
 New England Pipe Restoration offers drain cleaning to all of New England!